Heart Rate and HRV in Ecological Momentary Assessment

 - Physical design: is it feasible and desirable for your participants to wear a chest strap, a wrist band, a finger or ear sensor?

-- The accuracy of the data: do you need highly accurate readings with millisecond precision timing or will a less precise overview of how heart rate is changing over time do the job?
+- The accuracy of the data: do you need highly accurate readings with millisecond precision or will a more coarse overview of how heart rate is changing over time do the job?

 - The frequency of data capture: do you want to be able to trigger a mEMA survey the instant a change in HR or HRV is detected or do you plan a more periodic (e.g. daily) sampling that includes summary HR data for the participant to reflect upon?